Lessons learnt on money flow and elevated interest

 Nothing is too big to fail.
 When something fail, no amount of reputation can save it.
 Don't believe in words of reassurance or get too reassured by / confident with "official sources".

 Don't take chances when wind direction change.
-Spread your eggs in different baskets.
-And make f*cking sure that these baskets are not tied together.
+Place your eggs in different baskets and do make sure that these baskets are closely related.

 Take responsibility for your own investments and money management.
-Choose your baskets carefully and be mindful of your eggs.
+Choose your baskets carefully and monitor your eggs.

 Did you invest enough to prepare for the bull?